A Kinetic Theory Approach to Ordered Fluids

 \section{Abstract}

 We develop a unified kinetic theory for ordered fluids, which systematically extends the phase space with the appropriate generalized angular momenta.

-Our theory yields a uniquely determined mesoscopic model for any continuum with microstructure that is characterized by Capriz's order parameter manifold.
-We illustrate our theory with three running examples: liquids saturated with non-diffusive gas bubbles, liquids composed of calamitic (rodlike) molecules, and liquids composed of calamitic molecules with additional head-to-tail symmetry.
-We discuss the symmetries of the microscopic interactions via Noether's theorem, and use them to characterize the conserved quantities mesoscopic dynamics.
-We derive the mesoscopic model for ordered fluids from a kinetic point of view assuming that the microscopic interactions are of weak nature, when it comes to the ordering of the fluid.
+Our theory yields a mesoscopic model for any continuum with microstructure that is characterized by Capriz's order-parameter manifold.

+We illustrate our theory with three running examples: liquids saturated with non-diffusive gas bubbles, liquids composed of calamitic (rod-like) molecules, and liquids composed of calamitic molecules with additional head-to-tail symmetry.
+We discuss the symmetries of the microscopic interactions via Noether's theorem, and use them to characterize the conserved quantities in mesoscopic dynamics.
+We derive the mesoscopic model for ordered fluids from a kinetic point of view, assuming that the microscopic interactions are of weak nature when it comes to the ordering of the fluid.
 Lastly, we discuss under which conditions an H-theorem result holds at the mesoscopic scale and for which Vlasov potential we can expect the emergence of collective behavior.

 \begin{MSCcodes} 82D30, 82C40, 76P99, 70H33 \end{MSCcodes}